alfred-wrigfors/recipe/SQL.md

   CREATE DATABASE recipe;
   ```

-  2. Add the necessary tables withe the columns: <br>
+  2. Add the necessary tables with the the columns: <br>
-    a.
-For the users:
+    1. For the users:
       ```SQL
       CREATE TABLE adminUsers(
         id INT AUTO_INCREMENT PRIMARY KEY,